probinso/color-pollution/README.md

 Below is a source image of two street lamps taken at night.
 Our goal is to do math on these lamps in order to identify what the spectral profile of these lamps are.
 A first attempted approach is to compute the ratio of red to blue light stored in the image, by selecting clusters of high intensity light in those bands.
 Unfortunately, there are a lot of places for information to be corrupted.
 - sensors are not perfect
 - images produced are modified from raw format, in order to produce more human similar images
-- resolution of the image results in a forced reduction of expressable sensors
+- resolution of the image results in a forced reduction of expressible sensors
-- compression algorithm used to save the file to a computer may take liberties with indivisual pixels
+- compression algorithm used to save the file to a computer may take liberties with individual pixels

 <img src="src/lamplight/images/misty-street-lights.jpeg"     width=285 />
 <img src="src/lamplight/images/src-misty-street-lights.jpeg" width=285 />
 <img src="src/lamplight/images/top-misty-street-lights.jpeg" width=285 />

 On the left is the source image.
 The technique we used identified critical sections by clustering points of green at 255 intensity, with a minimum size of 100 points, and a minimum radial distance of 30.
 The middle image has not been modified, and only identifies one sparse cluster, which doesn't appreciate a realistic view of the world.
 With smoothing intensities of 240-255 into one bucket, we can produce much more useful results; as found on the right.
-[DDBSCAN](https://github.com/cloudwalkio/ddbscan) is the algorithm and python module that we are using for this.
+[DBSCAN](https://github.com/cloudwalkio/ddbscan) is the algorithm and python module that we are using for this.

 ```python
 from lamplight import image_info